 The most valuable goods Canada exports, or sells, to the United States are energy resources, namely oil, chemical fuels, electricity, and natural gas (many are surprised to learn that Canada, and not some country in the Middle East, is America’s biggest foreign source of oil).
 Raw natural resources, such as aluminum, nickel, gold, and iron ore are popular exports, too.
-Most of Canada’s remaining exports to the U.S. are simply half-assembled products to be finished in America.
-Half-assembled cars comprise a particularly large category, and the two countries jointly operate the largest automobile manufacturing sector on Earth, based out of the Ontario-Michigan border region.
-From the States, Canada imports just about everything, including food, cars, chemicals, electronics, and entertainment products like books and movies.
-Overall, Canada is the single biggest foreign consumer of American goods and the United States runs a large trade surplus with Canada — meaning Canadians buy a lot more from the United States than vice versa.
+Most of Canada’s remaining exports to the U.S. are simply half-assembled products that are then completed in America.
+Half-assembled cars comprise a particularly large category, and Canada and the United States jointly operate the largest automobile manufacturing sector on Earth, based out of the Ontario-Michigan border region.
+From the U.S., Canada imports just about everything, including food, completed cars, chemicals, electronics, and tons of entertainment products like books, movies, and video games.
+Overall, Canada is the single biggest foreign consumer of American goods and the United States runs a large trade surplus with Canada — meaning Canadians buy a lot more from the United States than the United States buys from Canada.

 Along with being the country’s biggest trade partner, the United States is also the single largest foreign investor in the Canadian economy, with around 50 per cent of all foreign direct investment in Canada held by Americans.
-In practical terms, much of this investment takes the form of branches of American corporations that have set up shop in Canada.
+Much of this investment takes the form of American corporations setting up shop in Canada.
 Cruise the streets of any major Canadian city and you’ll be greeted with an endless array of popular American chains, from McDonald’s to Starbucks to Wal-Mart, catering to Canadian customers.
-It’s not an entirely uncontroversial state of affairs; while American corporations provide millions of jobs for Canadians, critics argue the dominance of American companies in Canada has prevented Canada from establishing successful corporations of its own that would keep more money in the country.
+It’s not an entirely uncontroversial state of affairs; while American corporations provide millions of jobs for Canadians, critics argue the dominance of American companies in Canada hurts Canadian corporations and investors who have difficulty competing with Americans.
 The Canadian government does have rules that limit foreign ownership in certain industries deemed too important to trust to Americans (or any other foreigners, for that matter), including telecommunications, energy, national defence, and culture.